 I would avoid Easter and Christmas weeks, the worst time to travel to San Pancho, Nayarit

 San Pancho Music Festival

-From a jamming section among music passionate in the back yard of the founders, it has become a huge event over the years and now one of the annual highlights of the San Pancho calendar.
+From a jamming section among music passionate in the backyard of the founders, it has become a huge event over the years and is now one of the annual highlights of the San Pancho calendar.
 It has definitely contributed to making San Pancho “The Cultural Heartbeat of the State of Nayarit.”
 It’s normally held every year in February but for obvious reasons, February 2021 event was suspended.
 Check out the festival’s official website to stay up to date on the next event.

 Circo de los Niños

 Annual fundraising performance.
 Local children and teens showcase hundreds of hours of training and rehearsal in four jaw-dropping, sell-out evening shows.
-Tickets available online.
+Tickets are available online.

 El Festival de Arte Mujeres Creadoras